 Children will be taken seriously if they seek help from a member of staff.
 Students may be referred for additional bespoke support from external agencies who work closely with the academy.
 The academy will endeavour to work in partnership with parents at all times to inform them of additional support required or accessed for their child.
 However, staff cannot guarantee to consult parents first, or to keep children’s concerns confidential, if a referral must be made to agencies in order to safeguard the child’s welfare.

-If you have a safeguarding concern please contact the Designated Safeguarding Lead, or a Deputy; Mrs Kay, Mr Smith, Mr Carmody or Mrs Sanderson.
+If you have a safeguarding concern please contact the Designated Safeguarding Lead, or a Deputy; Mrs Kay, Mr Spencer, Mr Carmody or Mrs Sanderson.

 For the best interests of all our students we use the following safeguarding measures: